-Kitchens are the heart of the home, but they also carry so much bacteria from food preparation.
-Appliances such as fridges, have many crevices, drawers and handles, all of which keep plenty of bacteria growing.
+Kitchens are the heart of the home, but appliances can carry so much bacteria from food preparation which is why it's vital to learn how to clean a fridge.
+They have many crevices, drawers and handles, all of which keep plenty of bacteria growing.
 For example, if you touch raw food, then the handle of your fridge, you may clean your hands, but forget all about the handles.

 Most of us don’t think about cleaning our fridges nearly enough, and are often only reminded to do so when there’s a serious spillage, or muddy paw prints from a hopeful pet, are shown on the exterior.

 Whether you have a french door refrigerator (opens in new tab) or a side-by-side (opens in new tab) one in your home, then you'll have plenty of surfaces that likely need a scrub.
+We spoke to Cleaning Expert and Influencer, Laura Mountford (opens in new tab)who advised us on how to clean a fridge properly as well as a few clever organization tips.
 Here’s everything you need to know to not only kill the germs in and on your fridge, but leave it sparkling clean too.

 How to clean a fridge